Radar3759/Radar3759/README.md

 - 🔭 I’m currently working on **making my portfolio**

-- 👨‍💻 Some of my projects are available at [https://github.com/Radar3759](https://github.com/Radar3759)
+- 👨‍💻 Some of my other projects are available at [https://replit.com/@Radar3759](https://replit.com/@Radar3759)

 - 📫 How to reach me **any of the socials below**

-- ⚡ Fun fact **Once I stood at the tri-point of Norway, Finland, and Russia**
+- ⚡ Fun fact **once I hiked to the tri-point of Norway, Finland, and Russia**

 <h3 align="left">Connect with me:</h3>
 <p align="left">